afronski/presentations/done/zeromq-in-nodejs@berlinjs/slides.md

 # ZeroMQ - Payload and Security

-- *TODO*: Liberal - payload format is up to you.
+- *TODO*: Liberal - payload format is up to you (e.g. edn, Thirft, Protocol Buffers, plain-text, JSON).
 - *TODO*: Liberal - security is up to you (from NONE to TRY-TO-CRACK-THIS), but there are implementation available.

 ???